ResearchComputingServices/srna-ui/Tutorial.md

 You will need to prepare a file listing which coding sequences (“tags”) will be used.
-You can download a template file from the Settings menu on the CAREN homepage:
+You can download a template file from the Settings menu on the CAREng homepage:

 ![Figure 3.](https://raw.githubusercontent.com/researchcomputingservices/srna-ui/main/tutorial3.png)